kabirpathak/kabirpathak.github.io/_pages/about.md

     <p>Hi, I'm Kabir Pathak, a Senior Full Stack Developer at eLitmus, where I primarily work with Ruby on Rails and React.
     I'm passionate about building efficient, scalable web applications and enjoy the collaborative, problem-solving nature of software development.
 I'm also an active contributor to the open-source community, particularly within the Ruby on Rails ecosystem.
-Contributing to open-source allows me to both give back and continue learning from other developers across the globe.</p>
+Contributing to <a href="https://github.com/users/kabirpathak/projects/1" target="_blank">open-source</a> allows me to both give back and continue learning from other developers across the globe.</p>
     <br />
     <p>In my free time, I take part in competitive coding to keep sharpening my problem-solving skills and often dive into